barchart/alerting-service-public/docs/content/appendices/data_structure_glossary.md

 ## Alert

-**An "alert" is essentially a container for conditions.** It has an owner.
-It always exists one, mutually-exclusive state (e.g. inactive, starting, started, or triggered).
+**An "alert" is a container for [conditions](#Condition).** It is a top-level, stand-alone object.
+It has an owner.
+It exists in a mutually-exclusive state (e.g. inactive, starting, started, or triggered).
 All child conditions must evaluate to true before the alert will trigger.

 Here is an example — using the fewest fields necessary — to create a new alert: